CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## Get Started Inmediately

+To get started, you can either watch the [livestream where we create an ecommerce from zero to production explaining all the steps][26] or follow the instructions below 👇.

 Use the [Crystallize CLI][17] to bootstrap a project in 4 simple guied steps.

 Simply run the following command (>= Node 8 required):